Klipper3d/klipper/docs/Config_Reference.md

 #   set, "stealthChop" mode will be enabled if the stepper motor
 #   velocity is below this value.
 The default is 0, which disables
 #   "stealthChop" mode.
+#vcoolthrs: 0
+#   The velocity (in mm/s) to set the "CoolStep" threshold to.
+When set,
+#   the CoolStep feature will be disabled if the stepper motor velocity
+#   is below this value.
+Besides CoolStep, this also sets the velocity
+#   below which the Stall output of the driver gets disabled, so it will
+#   influence the homing.
+If it is not specified, it defaults to 0mm/s during
+#   homing, but CoolStep is also disabled at all other times.
+Configure this
+#   setting in order to enable the CoolStep feature and to improve the
+#   sensorless homing reliability.
 #driver_MSLUT0: 2863314260
 #driver_MSLUT1: 1251300522
 #driver_MSLUT2: 608774441